shinjipons/Time-Lens/README.md

 - All screenshots are saved to the disk in `*.png` format at no compression for the best image quality

 ### File name scheme
-The naming scheme for the PNG screenshots is very simple:
+The naming scheme for the PNG screenshots is very simple:<br>
 `{name-of-blend-file} YYYY-MM-DD at HH.MM.SS ({width x height}).png`

-A real file example would look something like this:
+A real file example would look something like this:<br>
 `Default Cube 2025-06-18 at 18.19.51 (1256x708).png`

 It's possible to remove the image dimensions from the filename inside of the addon's preferences.